Author: Ellen Blake

 Does Marriage Show a Deeper Commitment Than Living Together?

 Frederick Hertz, co-author of Living Together: A Legal Guide for Unmarried Couples, explains that his clients frequently seem to believe marriage demonstrates more of a commitment than cohabitation.
-He also noted that some choose to marry to encourage their adult children to take their relationship seriously.
+He also noted that some marry to make a statement about the seriousness of the relationship to their children.

 Despite people often deciding to move forward with wedding plans , it’s become more and more common for older couples to simply live together.
 This trend may partly be because cohabitation is becoming increasingly more socially acceptable for boomers.